 The Esaki tunnel diode is perhaps the first example in which the appearance of quantum physics at the limit of a small size led to a new device.
-In our terminology the depletion layer tunneling barrier is two-dimensional, with only one small dimension, the depletion layer thickness W. The Esaki diode falls into our classification as an element of nanotechnology, since the controlled small barrier W is only a few nanometers in thickness.
+In our terminology, the depletion layer tunneling barrier is 2D, with only one small dimension, the depletion layer thickness W. The Esaki diode falls into our classification as an element of nanotechnology, since the controlled small barrier W is only a few nanometers in thickness.

-1.4 Quantum Dots of Many Colors
+QDs of Many Colors

-"Quantum dots" (QDs) of CdSe and similar semiconductors are grown in carefully controlled solution precipitation with controlled sizes in the range L=4 or 5 nm.
-It is found that the wavelength (color) of strong fluorescent light emitted by these quantum dots under ultraviolet (uv) light illumination depends sensitively on the size L.
+QDs of CdSe and similar semiconductors are grown in carefully controlled solution precipitation with controlled sizes in the range L = 4 or 5 nm.
+It is found that the wavelength (color) of strong fluorescent light emitted by these ODs under ultraviolet (UV) light illumination depends sensitively on the size L, see Figure 1.3.

-There are enough atoms in this particle to effectively validate the concepts of solid state physics, which include electron bands, forbidden energy band gaps, electron and hole effective masses, and more.
+There are enough atoms in this particle to effectively validate the concepts of solid-state physics, which include electron bands, forbidden energy bandgaps, electron and hole effective masses, and more.

-Still, the particle is small enough to be called an "artificial atom", characterized by discrete sharp electron energy states, and discrete sharp absorption and emission wavelengths for photons.
+Still, the particle is small enough to be called an "artificial atom," characterized by discrete sharp electron energy states, and discrete sharp absorption, and emission wavelengths for photons.

 Transmission electron microscope (TEM) images of such nanocrystals, which may contain only 50 000 atoms, reveal perfectly ordered crystals having the bulk crystal structure and nearly the bulk lattice constant.
 Quantitative analysis of the light emission process in QDs suggests that the bandgap, effective masses of electrons and holes, and other microscopic material properties are very close to their values in large crystals of the same material.
-The light emission in all cases comes from radiative recombination of an electron and a hole, created initially by the shorter wavelength illumination.
+The light emission in all cases comes from radiative recombination of an electron and a hole, created initially by the shorter wavelength illumination (Figure 1.3).